ahmedalsudani/sync-video/readme.md

 ## How to use

 - Create a Firebase account and make an app
-- Import jQuery.
-Easy to avoid but jQuery is so nice and works everywhere
+- Import jQuery
 - Import the Firebase client.
 (Look at [this page] (https://www.firebase.com/docs/web-quickstart.html) if you need to find it)
 - Define a global `FIREBASE_ROOT` variable that points to one of your apps
-- Add `sync-video` as a class to the video element you want synced
+- Call `syncVideo` with the video element as an argument
 - Profit

 ### TODO